chipsalliance/fpga-interchange-schema/docs/device_resources.md

 The constant logical 0 and constant logical 1 nets are special because they can have multiple drivers in the device description.
-Routing resources that are always part of the constant logical 0 or constant logical 1 net are explicitly defined in the device resources scheam.
+Routing resources that are always part of the constant logical 0 or constant logical 1 net are explicitly defined in the device resources schema.
 The constant logical 0 net is listed in the schema as the "gnd" type.
 The constant logical 1 net is listed in the schema as the "vcc" type.